CodeCatz/codecatz-tutorial/6-publish/index.md

 In <a href="{{ "/5-design" | prepend: site.baseurl }}">Part 5</a>, you made your website much better looking.
 It looks so good it's time to share it with the world and send the link to your friends.

 At the moment, your awesome website lives on your computer.
-You can visit it in your web browser after you run it from the Terminal with `jekyll serve`.
+You can visit it in your web browser after you run it from the <span class="os-switch"><span class="osx">Terminal</span><span class="wins">Command Prompt</span></span> with `jekyll serve`.
 Unfortunately, this doesn't yet make it available to anyone else.
 Which is why we'll now take a look at how you can publish it online with a little help from <a href="https://github.com" target="_blank">GitHub</a>.

 <div class="hint">
 Note: You can skip this part and come back to it later.